Support making RiG more international!

 Government funding

-The Federal Government places a clear emphasis on higher education, research and high technology through numerous strategies and initiatives, such as the Excellence Initiative (2005–2017), as well as its successor, the Excellence Strategy, the Internationalization Strategy and the new Future Strategy for Research and Innovation (only in German).
+The Federal Government places a clear emphasis on higher education, research and high technology through numerous strategies and initiatives, such as the Excellence Initiative (2005–2017), as well as its successor, the Excellence Strategy, the Internationalization Strategy and the Future Research and Innovation Strategy (only in German).
 Approx. 30 per cent of spending on research and development in Germany is provided by federal and state governments.
-Government is thus the main sponsor of research in Germany alongside industry.
+Government is thus the main sponsor of research in Germany alongside the business sector.

 A researcher in a laboratory is looking at a small test tube he is holding in his hand.